mikelzuru/GettingCleaningDataProject/README.md

 * "C:/Users/LukeSkyWalker/Documents/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset", and here you have some files and "test" and "train" folders.

-In this case, and having your working directory as mentioned above, you must call "loadData" function in two ways:
+In this case, and having your working directory as mentioned above, you can call "loadData" function in two ways, with either absolute or relative path:

 * loadData("C:/Users/LukeSkyWalker/Documents/getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")
 * loadData("getdata-projectfiles-UCI HAR Dataset/UCI HAR Dataset")